It's not possible for repairs to be carried out everywhere at the same time, meaning repairs have to be prioritised using a risk-based approach.

 Report a problem

-You can report a problem quickly and easily online using our Highways Reporting Tool.
+You can report a problem quickly and easily by visiting our Report a highways issue webpage.

 Once a defect has been identified (either after it has been detected from an inspection or reported by the public - preferably using our Highway Reporting Tool) we'll assess it against our repair criteria and take appropriate action, such as raising an order for repair work to be carried out.
 Sometimes we may determine that work is not required at that time but we will monitor the location as part of our routine inspections.